• Skip to primary navigation

 7. Cover the dough and let it rise till it is about double. (ca. 1 hour).

-8. By pressing the dough between your thumb and forefinger to form egg-sized buns.
+8. Press the dough between your thumb and forefinger to form egg-sized buns.
 The dough will fill two sheets.

-9. Let the buns rise until they are about double in size.
+9. Let the buns rise until they are about twice their original size.

 3.5.3251